SLourenco/slourenco.github.io/docs/_posts/2025-09-17-vector-database-demo.markdown

  - Creating a function that turns some data into a vector of embeddings
  - Creating a similarity function, that returns the closest results of a query

-To explore a bit more, I'm also adding some metadata filters (not based on vector data) and some indexes to our data.
+To explore a bit more, I'm also adding some metadata filters (not based on vector data) and some indexes to the data.

 For this example, I'll create a movie database that can recommend similar movies to the searched one.